|

 direct boss Jules Salomon had been poached from the Le Zebre.
 (Moyet was

-few months later to become the Amilcar, and Solomon was subsequently to
+months later to become the Amilcar, and Solomon was subsequently to move

 that would be below the 5CV fiscal tax bracket and yet be a proper

-initially launched as a two seat open tourer with a pointed rear
+C was initially launched as a two-seat open tourer with a pointed rear

 'torpedo' bodywork not dissimilar to the short lived B2 'Caddy'.
 The